 I mean, THIS was the reason I booked it…

 But I’ll also admit that visiting the fort and exploring Dry Tortugas National Park was one of the coolest parts of the trip!!

 (Hanging out with pods of dolphins was the actual coolest, but this was definitely top-three…)

-I’d met up with Captain John in Key West and we set sail aboard the Halia down to Dry Tortugas National Park, about 70 miles west.
+I met up with him in Key West and we set sail aboard the Halia down to Dry Tortugas, about 70 miles west.
 Seas were rough and winds were unfriendly, but then we finally got a glimpse of the famous Fort Jefferson.

 Most people who visit Dry Tortugas do so as a day trip, catching a sea plane or ferry from Key West.
 Instead, I was visiting on a private charter sailboat, so we just anchored off the fort at night and I was able to explore to my heart’s content once the day-trippers left.
 This post is more about the fort itself, what to see, great angles of photos you can get…since I visited a little differently, I don’t have as much info on “how to get here”.

 You might also like: 11 of My Best Tips for ANY Trip